-TeV-scale supersymmetry remains, after several decades of study, one of the best-motivated candidates for new physics that will be probed extensively at the Tevatron and the LHC.
-Given the theoretical advantages of TeV-scale supersymmetry, I have worked on a variety of topics in this area, from theories with extended gauge and Higgs sectors to aspects of CP violation and flavor physics to implications from cosmology such as quintessence theories.
-My primary research interest is to study the mysterious and vast parameter space associated with the supersymmetry breaking sector of such theories.
+With the momentous discovery of a Higgs boson in 2012 by the ATLAS and CMS collaborations at the LHC, the origin of the electroweak scale remains one of the profound questions in high energy physics.
+I have worked on a variety of topics in this area, from theories with extended gauge and Higgs sectors to aspects of CP violation and flavor physics to implications from cosmology such as quintessence theories.
+Within the well-known paradigm of TeV-scale supersymmetry, I have extensively studied the mysterious and vast parameter space associated with supersymmetry breaking.
 I have co-authored a review article for Physics Reports on this topic, which can be found here (comments/feedback can be sent to firstname.lastname@example.org).
-My current emphasis is to construct theoretically motivated benchmark models that are complementary to the existing models used for collider studies.

 Neutrino oscillation experiments have revealed not only that neutrinos are massive, but also that leptons display a striking flavor mixing pattern that is in sharp contrast to that of the quarks, providing a new facet to the already puzzling and exciting area of flavor physics.
 My work in this area includes studies of the impact of Cabibbo-sized effects in the lepton sector as expected within the general paradigm of quark-lepton unification, and the hypothesis that the underlying flavor physics is governed by icosahedral symmetry, a non-Abelian discrete group that provides a rich arena for flavor model building.